 10. Catherine Rogers (James ) was born about 1739 in Dunbarton, New Hampshire ?.
 She died in 1783.

-Catherine married Alexander Blair son of James Blair and Isabella Rankin about 1759.
-Alexander was born on 21 Feb 1730 in Londonderry, Rockingham, New Hampshire.
+Catherine married Alexander Blair son of Captain James Blair and Isabella Rankin on 2 May 1758.
+Alexander was born on 11 Feb 1730 in Londonderry, Rockingham, New Hampshire.
 He died in 1767 in New Hampshire.

 They had the following children: